12 types of CDs: Which one is best for you?

-Before you pick a CD, calculate how much interest you could earn by the end of its term.
+Before you pick a CD, calculate how much interest you would earn by the end of its term.

 A bump-up CD helps you benefit from a rising-rate environment.
-Suppose you open a two-year CD at a given rate, and six months into the term your bank raises its APY on that product.
+Suppose you open a two-year CD at a given rate, and six months into the term your bank raises its annual percentage yield (APY) on that product.

 A bump-up CD allows you to tell your bank you want the higher rate for the remainder of the term.
 Institutions that offer bump-up CDs usually allow only one bump-up per term.

-The drawback is you typically get a lower initial APY on a bump-up CD than on a traditional CD, so when rates rise, you’ll be catching up.
+The drawback is you initially earn a lower initial APY on a bump-up CD compared to a traditional CD, so when rates rise, you’ll be catching up.
 Be sure you have realistic expectations about the interest rate environment before buying a bump-up CD.
-See how bump-up CDs stack up against traditional CD rates.
+See how bump-up CD rates stack up against traditional CD rates.

 Like a bump-up CD, a step-up CD will help you move up to a higher yield.
 But unlike a bump-up CD, you don’t have to ask the bank for the higher rate; rather, a step-up CD rate rises automatically at certain intervals during the term.

-Step-up CDs are not too common, however, and there’s no guarantee that you would earn more than a traditional CD.
+Step-up CDs are uncommon, however, and there’s no guarantee that you will earn more than a traditional CD.
 The blended APY might be less than a traditional CD.
-As such, you’ll want to evaluate the starting APY, as well as how much the rate is increasing, before choosing this product.
+As such, you’ll want to evaluate the starting APY, as well as how much the rate can increase, before choosing this product.